The advantages and disadvantages of optical fiber cables over electrical cables

 The fibre optic cables have a much greater bandwidth than the metal cables , The amount of information that can be transmitted per unit time of fibre over other transmission media is its most significant advantage , With the high performance single mode cable used by telephone industries for long distance telecommunication , The bandwidth surpasses the needs of today’s applications and gives room for growth tomorrow .

-The optical fibers have a very low rate of bit error , The optical fibers have resistance to the electromagnetic interference , And the fiber optic transmission are virtually noise free , They can be used as the endoscopes in medicine and engineering to see inaccessible places , So the exploratory surgery can be avoided .
+The optical fibers have a very low rate of bit error , The optical fibers have resistance to the electromagnetic interference , The fiber optic transmission are virtually noise free , They can be used as the endoscopes in medicine and engineering to see inaccessible places , So , the exploratory surgery can be avoided .

-The optical fibre offers low power loss , This allows for longer transmission distances , In comparison to copper , The longest recommended copper distance is 100m while with fibre , it is 2000m , They are immune to the electromagnetic interference , They can be run in the electrically noisy environments as the electrical noise will not affect the fibre .
+The optical fibre offers low power loss , This allows for longer transmission distances , In comparison to copper , The longest recommended copper distance is 100m while with fibre , it is 2000m , It is immune to the electromagnetic interference , It can be run in the electrically noisy environments as the electrical noise will not affect the fibre .